GSG-FC02/Cooking-Recipes/README.md

 # Cooking-Recipes
-# Welcome To Our First Project, "GalleryNSM"
+# Welcome To Our First Project, "Cooking-Recipes"
 ## Introduction
 This is our secound project as members of **The Fundamentals Course** at Code Academy at GazaSkyGeeks organization and it will be a Cooking-Recipes mobile site.